 Toss the crumbled tofu with 2 tablespoons of cornstarch and ensure the crumbles are coated well in the starch.

 Heat 3 tablespoons of neutral oil in a wok or cast iron pan over medium high heat until the oil is hot and shimmering.
 Add the crumbled tofu tossed in cornstarch into the hot oil.

 Use a wooden spatula to break up any larger pieces of tofu as you shallow fry the mixture in the skillet.

-Reduce the burner to medium heat and add the last tablespoon of oil to the same pan.
-Sauté the diced shiitakes, scallions, and grated garlic and ginger until the mushrooms are browned, about 4-5 minutes.
-If the pan gets too dry, add a little bit of oil until it is finished cooking.
+Reduce the burner to medium and add the last tablespoon of oil to the same pan.
+Sauté the diced shiitakes, scallions, grated garlic and ginger until the mushrooms are browned, about 4-5 minutes.
 Monitor the heat to ensure the garlic doesn't brown or burn while cooking the mushrooms.

 While the mushrooms are cooking, in a measuring cup or small bowl, combine all sauce ingredients.
 Add the vegetable stock, light and dark soy sauce, honey, sesame oil, chili crisp, rice vinegar, and a splash of fish sauce and white pepper, if using.
 Stir to mix well.